DanLesperance/SideProjects/README.md

 # SideProjects
-scripts I have done on the side to better my understanding of various languages
+Various programs I have done on the side to better my understanding of programming languages